-Intersection of Atwood, Bulkley & Harrison, Sausalito CA 94965
+Intersection of Atwood, Bulkley & Harrison Streets, Sausalito CA 94965

-Neighborhood: Above the Bridgeway Promenade.
+Neighborhood: The Hill, located above the Bridgeway Promenade.
 No water or rest rooms.
-Almost no parking in the area -- the best way to visit is to park downtown and walk up the hill.
-Click here to return to the Sausalito Parks Index Page.
+Almost no non-resident parking in the area — the best way to visit is to park downtown and walk up the hill.

 This one has a sad story behind it, but offers us a quiet place to think about its message and a reminder of how good friends can preserve someone's memory for over 100 years.

-Daniel O'Connell was an Irish writer and poet who worked for the San Francisco Chronicle in the late 1800's.
-He is remembered most as one of the founders of the Bohemian Club, which in 1872 was home to authors, composers and journalists but now includes many famous and powerful politicians.
-He was a grand-nephew of the 18th century Irish patriot of the same name.
+Daniel O’Connell was an Irish writer and poet who worked for the San Francisco Chronicle in the late 1800’s.
+He is remembered most as one of the founders of the Bohemian Club, which in 1872 was home to authors, composers and journalists but within a generation was taken over by wealthy business leaders and powerful politicians, a group that after 125 years still controls the Club today.
+O’Connell was a grand-nephew of the 18th century Irish patriot of the same name, and his writer friends included Bret Harte and Mark Twain.

-O'Connell lived in Sausalito, on the first block of Cazneau St. a few blocks up the hill from the new Fire and Police buildings.
-From all accounts he was both a respected writer and a likable guy.
+O’Connell lived in Sausalito, on the first block of Cazneau St. a few blocks up the hill from the new Fire and Police buildings, with his wife and seven children.
+From all accounts he was both a respected writer (including poetry, hence “Poet’s Corner”) and a likable guy.

-Some sources list the bench as concrete, but the memorial itself is in fact carved granite from Madera County, with his name and a favorite poem.
+Some sources list the Poet’s Corner bench as concrete, but the memorial itself is in fact carved granite from Madera County, with his name and a favorite poem.

 OurSausalito.com Sr. Editor Sabine Stetson found the following account of the creation of the monument in a library record of a July 25, 1914 Sausalito News newspaper, which was in a letter to the editor (great work, Sabine!):